 In my art, I question what a drawing is and how it can affect thinking.
 Mark making, time, and space are integral to this investigation to expand my notion of the medium.
 Time is a system of measurement while space invites unusual formal dialogues.
 Eastern philosophy, Avis Newman, feminist Luce Irigaray, metaphor, and post minimalism all influence my practice.
 I aim to create in between dimensions.
 It is there that drawing opens to what it can be.

 Traditionally, drawing is a rendering of a subject on a two dimensional surface.
-In my work, it is used as a tool to expand how see and experience the medium and thinking.
+In my work, it is used as a tool to expand how to see and experience the medium and its relationship to thinking.

 Avis Newman's statement, “A mark is sign of thought.”, informs my work on many levels.
 It encourages me to concentrate on what is happening in my mind as I work.
 How do thoughts form in relation to the movement of my hand or body?
 This led to an interest in in the relationship between drawing and time.
 How is time experienced during the act of drawing?